CLSherrod/clsherrod.github.io/_posts/2009-11-24-playing-money-game.md

 date: 2009-11-24
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - abundance
-permalink: "/playing-money-game/"
+permalink: /playing-money-game/
 ---
 If you lose all your money, it sucks.
 But, it's not the end of the world.
 You get another opportunity to get right back in the game.